temporalio/documentation/docs/python/how-to-use-queries-in-python.md

   - python
 ---

-Use the `@workflow.query` decorator to define a method as a query.
+Use the `@workflow.query` decorator to define a method as a Query.
 Queries are just like Signals, but they should return a value.
-Temporal queries should never mutate anything in the workflow
+Temporal queries should never mutate anything in the Workflow.

 ```python
 @workflow.query